jordimintknight/mintknight-docs/Intro/walktrough.md

 The top level in every NFT campaigns.

 ## Collection
-Projects are organizaed in collections (sublevel 1).
+Projects are organized in collections (sublevel 1).
 Every Collection can have many NFTs drops.
 A collection is an ERC721 or an ERC1155 Contract.
 Whenever a Drop is created it starts in draft mode.
 While in draft, it can be edited, as the NFT Contract is not yet in the Blockchain (deployed).
 But once it is deployed it cannot be changed anymore.

 ## Tokens